rabbitmq/rabbitmq-website/docs/upgrade.md

 connections, including those of CLI tools.
 Such node's OS process has to be terminated (e.g. using `kill -9` on UNIX systems).

-Please note that in the presence of many messages it can take a node several minutes to shut down cleanly, so if a node responds to CLI tool commands it could be performing various shutdown activities such as moving enqueued messages to disk.
+In the presence of many messages it can take a node several minutes to shut down cleanly, so if a node responds to CLI tool commands it could be performing various shutdown activities such as moving enqueued messages to disk.

-The following commands can be used to verify whether a node is experience the above bugs.
+The following commands can be used to verify whether a node is affected by the above bugs.
 An affected node will not respond to CLI connections in a reasonable amount of time when performing the following basic commands: